 (1) "Bead dipping" means the dipping of an assembled tire bead into a solvent based cement.

-(2) "Green tires" means assembled tires before molding and curing have occurred.(3) "Green tire spraying" means the spraying of green tires, both inside and outside, with release compounds which help remove air from the tire during molding and prevent the tire from sticking to the mold after curing.
+(2) "Green tires" means assembled tires before molding and curing.

+(3) "Green tire spraying" means .spray coating release compounds inside and outside of green tires to remove air during the molding process and prevent the tire from sticking to the mold after curing completion.

 (4) "Pneumatic rubber tire manufacture" means the production of passenger car tires, light and medium truck tires, and other tires manufactured on assembly lines.